 A list of expectations below is based on my experience, most of which I assume would apply to many other cruises.
 If you’ve had your fair share of cruise ship vacations, please let us know in the comments how many of these points have mostly proven true in your experience 🙂 :

-1. It’s Not as Expensive as You May Think
+1. Probably Not as Expensive as You Think

 Before this, I hadn’t considered a cruise for a vacation because I thought it would exceed my budget.
 It was a pleasant surprise that the cost for the 5-day cruise and most of its amenities was less than $500 USD in total!